 Users of the drug would deal directly with the participating clinics on the mechanisms of how subsequent administrations would be scheduled.
-Additional donations of NebuPent to organizations that have previously received product under the program are reviewed by Fujisawa on a case-by-case basis.
+Additional donations of NebuPent to organizations that have previously received product under the program are reviewed by Fujisawa on a case-by-case basis. (g) Restrictions on the use of the program:

-The agreement with the providing organizations contains various restrictions to assure that they are tax-exempt organizations and will utilize the drug properly.
+The agreement with the providing organizations contains various restrictions to assure that they are taxexempt organizations and will utilize the drug properly.
 The program has no restrictions applicable to patients other than broad eligibility requirement of indigency.